mkorangestripe/programming/programming_exercises/load_balancer/README.md

 This simulates a load balancer that distributes requests between multiple virtual machines.

-To start this application with directly with Flask:
+To start this application directly with Flask:

 ```shell script
 export FLASK_APP=load_balancer.py